Donald Trump’s Whistleblowers Don’t Intend To Reveal Their Identities, Says Attorney Andrew Bakaj

-After House Speaker Nancy Pelosi announced formal impeachment proceedings against Donald Trump following a whistleblower complaint centering around a phone call with the president and Ukraine’s president Volodymyr Zelensky, a second whistleblower came forward and suggested they had more direct knowledge of the controversial conversation.
+After House Speaker Nancy Pelosi announced formal impeachment proceedings against Donald Trump following a whistleblower complaint centering around a phone call he had with Ukraine President Volodymyr Zelensky, a second whistleblower came forward and suggested they had more direct knowledge of the controversial conversation.

-As The Inquisitr reported, the attorney for the first whistleblower, Andrew P. Bakaj, confirmed that he is representing the second whistleblower in the Ukraine scandal.
-Along with Bakaj, Mark Zaid, who is also a part of Whistleblower Aid — which claims to be a nonpartisan, legal nonprofit — is representing the whistleblowers and recently confirmed that their identities would be kept a secret, Breitbart reports.
+As The Inquisitr reported, the attorney for the first whistleblower, Andrew P. Bakaj, confirmed that he is representing the second informant in the Ukraine scandal.
+Along with Bakaj, Mark Zaid, who is also a part of Whistleblower Aid — which claims to be a nonpartisan, legal nonprofit — is representing the complainants and recently confirmed that their identities would be kept a secret, Breitbart reports.

 “None of our clients intend to reveal their identities.
 After having proceeded through the system properly and lawfully, they have a legal right to remain anonymous,” he reportedly said in an email statement to Breitbart.